 - like working with the public and want to develop your public speaking skills

-- are interested in conservation: learning about animals and sharing that information with others
+- like learning about animals and sharing that information with others

-ZooTeens is a real-world learning experience.
-The $130 tuition provides students with training, conservation education and mentoring by zoo professionals.
-Scholarships are available.
-Some schools offer credit for being a ZooTeen.
-Check with our school's guidance counselor.
+Program tuition provides students with uniform shirt, name tag, training, conservation education and mentoring by zoo professionals.
+Scholarships and tuition assistance are available.
+Some schools offer credit for being a ZooTeen--check with your school's guidance counselor.

 ZooTeens is both a work experience and an educational activity.
 Teens are asked to make a commitment of time and enthusiasm to the zoo.
-Your support is vital to ensure your child honors his or her commitment.
+Your support is vital to ensure your child honors their commitment.